-What is AEOI?
+What is Automatic Exchange of Information (AEOI)?

 AEOI refers to the automatic exchange of financial account information between tax authorities.
 Under Common Reporting Standard (CRS) released by Organization of Economic Cooperation and Development (OECD), it calls on governments to obtain detailed account information from their financial institutions and exchange that information automatically with other jurisdictions on annual basis using Common Reporting Standard (CRS).